 First, get rid of the solids that remain in wine production.
 Then pour it through a funnel into another fermentation vessel you are using.
 Make sure you put less in another bowl as well.
 But before you can do that, you may be wondering, how long do you have to wait?
 The transition to the secondary vessel should begin after the fermentation process has slowed down somewhat.

-After transferring the mixture to the secondary container, you will want to attach the appropriate airlock to the container.
-This is named a fermentation trap, and it will fit in the mouth of the bottle you are using.
-It is important to keep as much contact with the air out of the transmission process as possible, which is not an easy task.
-Your recipe may require special directions on how to do this.
+After transferring the mixture to the secondary container, attach the appropriate airlock.
+This is called a fermentation trap, and it will fit in the mouth of the bottle you are using.
+It is important to keep as much air out of the transmission process as possible, which is not easy.
+Your recipe may include special directions for this.

 Now that you have moved it to the secondary vessel, it takes time to ferment again.
 Although this fermentation will not be nearly as strong, it will still cause enough reactions to be noticed.
 You will need to place it in the room for at least a few days, but it is better if it is for a few weeks.
 Leave it alone for as long as you can or as the recipe dictates.